 - “Free” awards which require a small fee to be paid for any reason.

 - A request for bank card or other personal/financial information from anyone who is unknown.

 - Pressure to decide immediately about a purchase.

 - Services that need payment in advance.

-Anthem Home Care, the leaders in memory care in Portland, will help protect aging parents from scams such as these, by providing regular, ongoing, trusted companionship, and by serving as a resource to help older adults to be aware and careful of the potential for fraud.
+Anthem Home Care, the leaders in senior care Rockport and the surrounding areas trust, will help protect aging parents from scams targeting seniors such as these, by providing regular, ongoing, trusted companionship, and by serving as a resource to help older adults to be aware and careful of the potential for fraud.
 Call us at 361-643-2323 to find out more about our top-rated home care services.